shanjingheng/test-swagger/测试报告/java_online_api_client/docs/GroupsApi.md

 <a name="orgNameAppNameChatgroupsGroupIdUsersGet"></a>
 # **orgNameAppNameChatgroupsGroupIdUsersGet**
-> orgNameAppNameChatgroupsGroupIdUsersGet(orgName, appName, authorization, groupId)
+> String orgNameAppNameChatgroupsGroupIdUsersGet(orgName, appName, authorization, groupId)

 Get a List of Members of Group